mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Mi: Yeah, actually that's a good idea.
     Mick: If you think about average games.
 Your average jump time would be about one second in the air.
 So that can be a bit of guide sometimes.

 I share direct feedback about the frustratingly slow movement time and an indirect feedback on the high velocity jump value.
+I use quite indirect language when giving feedback and while I reference Mi's frustration rather than giving direct feedback.

+This subtle direction mirrors some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues [find work].
+In one case ... (if needed?)

 Ch likes the look of the game and begins with that as a comment.